Some of our current members: Click on the names below for more information.

 Emily Hughes is responsible for Boeing’s Phantom Works business in Australia, the UK, South Korea, India and Saudi Arabia.
 Phantom Works is tasked with developing Boeing Defence Space and Security’s next generation of products and services.
 Emily’s team specialises in mission systems, advanced simulation, modelling and analytics.
 Before joining Boeing she spent over 10 years in defence aerospace in the UK and Europe, including as Assistant Chief Engineer Future Capability with BAE Systems.
 Emily holds a Masters degree in Aeronautical Systems from the University of Salford.
 She is passionate about changing the stereotypes for the next generation and supports a range of STEM initiatives.

-Mike Galvin started his aviation career as a RAN pilot flying helicopters at the Fleet Air Arm before serving with a Middle East peace-keeping mission flying Hueys in 1983.
+Mike Galvin is a member of the Council of the RAeS Australian Division.
+He started his aviation career as a RAN pilot flying helicopters at the Fleet Air Arm before serving with a Middle East peace-keeping mission flying Hueys in 1983.
 His final Navy posting was as an instructor at RAAF Pearce flying Macchi jets.
 Mike joined Qantas in 1989 and became a captain on the B767 in 2002 and then the type’s Fleet Manager.
 He was promoted to Head of Flying Operations for Qantas mainline operations responsible for flying standards and safety.
 When the 767 was retired in 2014 Mike converted to the B747 while continuing in Qantas management, until he stepped down from management in late 2019.
-He continues to fly the 747.

 Geoff has been in the Aviation industry since 1977 when he joined NZ National Airways Corporation which was merged with Air New Zealand in 1978.
 He was employed in various capacities in finance and then airline/airport operations.
 During this time he was nominated for RAeS membership.
 Later, after some private business ventures, he was involved in both ground surveying and aerial reconnaissance in global locations including the Middle East.
 He then engaged in tertiary studies before moving into lecturing adult students from 2001 to 2018.
 He is currently researching and developing aviation units for the tertiary sector.
 Geoff took on the role of Perth Branch chair in 2017, joined the Australian Division Executive Committee in 2019 and was elected President-elect of the Division in 2020.
 He will take on the role of President in March 2021.